International Year of the Child

 Two parents and a child: the statue Family in the garden of the Palace of Nations (United Nations Office at Geneva) is a commemoration of the International Year of the Child.

-UNESCO proclaimed 1979 as the International Year of the Child.
-The proclamation was signed on January 1, 1979, by United Nations Secretary General Kurt Waldheim.
+The United Nations General Assembly proclaimed 1979 as the International Year of the Child.
+The proclamation, made on 21 December 1976, was signed on 1 January 1979, by United Nations Secretary General Kurt Waldheim.
 A follow-up to the 1959 Declaration of the Rights of the Child, the proclamation was intended to draw attention to problems that affected children throughout the world, including malnutrition and lack of access to education.
 Many of these efforts resulted in the Convention on the Rights of the Child in 1989.